jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 the *kitten store*: it uses many stores cooperating in some fashion, let's say this naive two-tier *LRU + Memcache* way, to produce enough cuteness for today's teens.

-So a tier is the role a cache store fullfils in the whole architecture.
+So a tier is the role a cache store fulfills in the whole architecture.
 Stores come in all forms and colors, but we use just a few that we found useful:

  * **The LRU hash map**